 You don’t want to get on the plane without the most important travel essentials.
-A sleeping mask, earplugs, headphones, neck pillow and sunglasses (to hide your puffy red eyes) are just a few of the things that you don’t want to leave without.
+A sleeping mask, earplugs, headphones and a neck pillow are just a few of the things that you don’t want to leave without.

 They may not necessarily help your combat jet lag, but they will certainly help prevent it.

 Change your watch as soon as you step on the plane

 My favourite tip to fight jet lag is to turn your clock before you take off.

 Once you’ve settled down on the plane, having your destination’s current time on your wrist makes it very easy to navigate when you should and shouldn’t be getting some sleep.
 If you’re on a long-haul flight that departed in the afternoon and arrives the next evening or even the same day (time travel – It’s weird I know), your life will be much easier if you sleep during the correct time of your final destination.

 Trying to forget about what time it is back home may be difficult, but once you’ve started your journey, it’s completely irrelevant.

-Although the one exception, is if your total trip is less than 48 hours (for work or a weekend getaway), changing your clock will be a total waste of time.
-Stick to your normal time zone, so that you won’t be jet lagged when you come home!
+The one exception, however, is if your total trip is less than 48 hours (for work or a weekend getaway), changing your clock will be a total waste of time.
+Stick to your normal time zone, so that you won’t be jetlagged when you come home!